Honduras

 Community Mental Health Services Help Hondurans Cope

-A community-based intervention implemented by HIAS Honduras, USAID, and, FUNADEH, the EMPODER program provided mental health support, gender-based violence (GBV) prevention, and cash and voucher assistance (CVA) to over 17,500 people in San Pedro Sula and Choloma between 2021 and 2023.
+A community-based intervention implemented by HIAS Honduras, USAID, and, FUNADEH, the EMPODER program provided mental health support, support for survivors of sexual and domestic violence, and cash and voucher assistance (CVA) to over 17,500 people in San Pedro Sula and Choloma between 2021 and 2023.

 Read More